Malden, Massachusetts: Geography

 Malden is bordered by Melrose on the north, Medford on the west, Everett on the south, Revere on the east, and Saugus on the northeast.
-Boojum Rock located in the north west corner of Malden inside the Middlesex Fells Reservation is the highest point in Malden with an elevation of approximately 275 feet.
+Boojum Rock, located in the northwest corner of Malden inside the Middlesex Fells Reservation, is the highest point in Malden, with an elevation of approximately 275 ft.

-According to the United States Census Bureau, the city has a total area of 5.1 sqmi, of which 5.1 sqmi is land and 0.04 sqmi (0.78%) is water.
+According to the United States Census Bureau, the city has a total area of 5.1 sqmi, of which 5.1 sqmi is land and 0.04 sqmi, or 0.78%, is water.
 Bordered on the northwest by the cliffs of Middlesex Fells, Malden is drained by the Malden River.